70 Elm Street, 2nd Floor

 Nuchal translucency is an ultrasound measurement of a fluid-filled space measuring approximately one millimeter at the base of the neck of a developing fetus.
-This measurement detect s85 to 90 % of all cases of Down's syndrome, when coupled with a blood test at 10 to 14 weeks, and taking into consideration the mother’s age.
+This measurement detects 85 to 90% of all cases of Down syndrome, when coupled with a blood test at 10 to 14 weeks, and taking into consideration the mother’s age.

 The full Integrated Test has the highest screening performance of any test yet developed.
-The expected detection rate for Down syndrome is 85 to 90 %, with a screen positive rate of only one to two %.
+The expected detection rate for Down syndrome is 85 to 90%, with a screen positive rate of only one to two percent.

 Patients who desire even earlier prenatal diagnosis and who understand that follow-up diagnostic procedures may still be needed, may choose the First Trimester Test, which combines three markers: NT and serum PAPP-A and hCG.
-With an expected detection rate of 85 % and a false positive rate of five %, those women who are screen positive may need to undergo chorionic villus sampling (CVS) no later than the 12th week of gestation.
+With an expected detection rate of 85% and a false positive rate of five percent, those women who are screen positive may need to undergo chorionic villus sampling (CVS) no later than the 12th week of gestation.

-The accuracy of these tests may also allow the patient us to minimize the number of invasive procedures – such as CVS and amniocentesis – that do carry risk to a developing fetus."
+The accuracy of these tests may also allow the patient to minimize the number of invasive procedures – such as CVS and amniocentesis – that do carry risk to a developing fetus.

-For more information about NT measurement and prenatal screening, women should speak with their health care provider, call the Prenatal Diagnosis Center at 401- 453-7510.
+For more information about NT measurement and prenatal screening, women should speak with their health care provider or call the Prenatal Diagnosis Center at 401- 453-7510.